hubtype/botonic/doc-botonic/docs/plugins/plugin-inbenta.md

 The plugin retrieves the call results to enhance the input object.
 You can then use this data in your routes and actions.

->## Examples

-Example of an input object received from a user:
+Here is an example of an input object received from a user:
 ```javascript
 {
     "type": "text",